supercorp-ai/computer-use-mcp/README.md

 - `npm run lint` runs ESLint.
 - `npm start` launches the compiled server.

-The Puppeteer browser is launched on-demand per session and cleaned up when the process exits (SIGINT/SIGTERM).
+The browser session is launched on demand and cleaned up when the process exits (SIGINT/SIGTERM).